mediamonks/channels/packages/channels/README.md

 ### Monophonic vs polyphonic
 A `Channel` can be either **polyphonic** or **monophonic**, which defines how many sounds can be played simultaneously on a channel:

 - A `monophonic` channel can play one sound at a time.
-When playing a sound on such a channel, **all other sounds on that channel are stopped**
+When playing a sound on such a channel, **all other sounds on that channel will be stopped**
-- A `polyphonic` channel has no restrictions.
+- A `polyphonic` channel has no restrictions

 This `type` can be set during creation.
 When no `type` is given, the default `polyphonic` is used.
 ```javascript